yunxilyf/ChatGPT-Next-Web/README.md

 If you do not want users to query balance, set this value to 1.

+### MODEL_LIST (optional)
+If you want to reduce the number of options in the model list, you can set it to a custom list, such as "gpt3.5, gpt4".
+This is particularly useful when deploying ChatGPT on Azure.

+> Default: Empty

 ## Requirements

 NodeJS >= 18, Docker >= 20